mo-zd/ChemoAI/README.md

 ![logo](https://user-images.githubusercontent.com/91246296/227485787-44eaadd4-3a78-4cc9-b881-e49920537866.jpg)

-ChemoAI is a virtual drug design assistant that allows users to input a molecule name or SMILES format and retrieve drug properties, such as #### target disease, #### molecular weight, #### pharmacokinetic profile, and #### toxicity.
+ChemoAI is a virtual drug design assistant that allows users to input a molecule name or SMILES format and retrieve drug properties, such as **target disease**, **molecular weight**, **pharmacokinetic profile**, and **toxicity**.
 The app uses the OpenAI API to generate drug properties based on user input and provides a user-friendly interface for accessing this information.

 ## Installation